ispivey/httpbin-workers/README.md

 ## Deployment

+Changes to this repository are deployed directly to httpbin.workers.works.

-To deploy, first update `wrangler.toml` to include the appropriate account and zone ID for your deployment, and then run:
+To deploy to your own zone, clone or fork and update your `wrangler.toml` to include the appropriate account and zone ID for your deployment, and then run:

 ```bash
 npm run docs && wrangler publish